-FINANCIAL LITERACY FOR KIDS

-Nuon Paye went to Democracy Prep, a middle school in New York City.
+YOURS - FINANCIAL LITERACY FOR KIDS Made possible by the PwC Charitable Foundation Nuon Paye went to Democracy Prep, a middle school in New York City.
 The school focuses on preparing students for college.

-A SMART HEAD START

-College is expensive.
+A SMART HEAD START College is expensive.
 But there are things you can start doing now to make it more affordable.
-Here are five suggestions.
+Here are five suggestions. timeforkids.com

-timeforkids.com